realworldocaml/book/book/functors/README.md

 # Functors

 Up until now, we've seen OCaml's modules play an important but limited role.
-In particular, used modules to organize code into units with specified interfaces.
+In particular, we've used modules to organize code into units with specified interfaces.
 But OCaml's module system can do much more than that, serving as a powerful tool for building generic code and structuring large-scale systems.
 Much of that power comes from